 The student has already registered and paid tuition for the course.

-Where a student has defaulted on a student loans.
+A student has defaulted on a student loan.

 The student’s eligibility for enrollment in a course at William Paterson under the tuition waiver program shall depend upon the student possessing the appropriate prerequisite skills for that course as determined by William Paterson.